nobiot/md-roam/README.md

 ---

 ## Change Log
 Upstream `org-roam` is going through many changes.
 To catch up, `md-roam` is also changing heavily.
 I suggest to refer to Changelog maintained [here](CHANGELOG.md) for some breaking changes.
-Nothing should break your notes as `org-roam` is not designed to alter them, but it is a good practice to keep a back up of your notes, and the org-roam database file (usually named `org-roam.db` stored in your `org-roam-directory`).
+Nothing should break your notes as `org-roam` is not designed to alter them, but it is a good practice to keep a backup of your notes, and the org-roam database file (usually named `org-roam.db` stored in your `org-roam-directory`).

 ## Features of Org Roam Supported